YOLOv7 vs. YOLOX: A Detailed Technical Comparison

 Architecture and Key Features

-YOLOv7 (paper) introduced several architectural innovations.
-Key among these is the Extended Efficient Layer Aggregation Network (E-ELAN), which enhances the network's ability to learn without disrupting the gradient path.
-It also employs model scaling techniques suitable for concatenation-based models and utilizes "trainable bag-of-freebies" – training enhancements that improve accuracy without increasing inference cost.
-Planned re-parameterization convolution and coarse-to-fine auxiliary loss further boost training efficiency and detection accuracy.
-These features allow YOLOv7 to achieve state-of-the-art results with competitive model sizes, making it suitable for real-time applications.
+YOLOv7 introduced several architectural innovations detailed in its paper.
+A key component is the Extended Efficient Layer Aggregation Network (E-ELAN), which enhances the network's ability to learn without disrupting the gradient path, improving feature extraction.
+The model also employs advanced scaling techniques suitable for concatenation-based models and utilizes a "trainable bag-of-freebies."
+These are training enhancements, such as planned re-parameterization convolution and coarse-to-fine auxiliary loss, that improve accuracy without increasing the cost of inference.
+These features allow YOLOv7 to achieve state-of-the-art results in object detection with competitive model sizes.

 Authors: Zheng Ge, Songtao Liu, Feng Wang, Zeming Li, and Jian Sun